 - 1. There will be NO make-up exams for a missed unit exam.
 Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted for the first missed unit exam grade only.
 Should any additional unit exam be missed, a grade of "0" will be recorded. - 2.
 No exams will be given prior to the originally scheduled exam. - 3.
-All exams will be on scantron.
-The student is responsible for turning in 7 (50's) and 1 (100) scantrons, to the instructor.
-All scantrons need to be turned in before the first test.
-If not, the test grade will result in a "0".
+All unit exams will be on scantron.
+The student is responsible for turning in 7- (50's) and 1-(100) scantrons, to the instructor.
+All scantrons need to be turned by Friday of the first class week.
+Please paper clips scantrons together and write the student name on a stickie note attached to the scantrons.
+Students will not be allowed to test if scantrons are not turned in. - 4.
+The NCLEX assessment exam is a comprehensive predictor exam which covers all information in the Vocational Nursing Program.
+The NCLEX assessment score is based on the Adjusted Individual Score.
+The Predicted Probability of Passing the NCLEX-PN score is not counted as the grade, but does give the student a projection of success; the minimum projection grade of 95% (or 74.7 grade).
+Because this is a scheduled exam that requires expense and coordination with other departments, if a student misses this exam, the student will receive an incomplete in the course and cannot participate in pinning (graduation) activities until this exam can be res-scheduled, taken, passed, and then the course completed.
+The student may be required to pay an additional testing fee before the test can be re-ordered.
+PLEASE NOTE: Because of the holidays, missing this exam in the fall semester may mean that the student cannot be re-scheduled for this assessment until after the holidays.